WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 1. obtain the app from Google Play
 2. compile the app from the published source code
 3. compare the two apps
+4. spend some time working around [issues that are easy to work around](https://issuetracker.google.com/issues/110237303)

-If the last step fails, we might search if other revisions match or if we can deduct the source of the mismatch.
+If this fails, we might search if other revisions match or if we can deduct the source of the mismatch.